In a mixing bowl, add sugar and softened butter and stir until combined.

 * I used almond extract instead of vanilla in this batch of frosting, but you can use whatever extract you want.

 *Depending on how cold the dough is, it might be hard to lift it off the parchment paper.
-If that’s the case just use scissors to cut parchment paper around the cookie and place cookie and parchment directly on baking sheet.
+If that’s the case, use scissors to cut parchment paper around the cookie and place the cookie and parchment directly on the baking sheet.

-*If you have a baking sheet without edges use it!
-It will allow the air to circulate better.
+*If you have a baking sheet without edges, use it!
+It will allow air to circulate more effectively.

-*I recommend using gel food coloring to dye your frosting for more vibrant color.
+*I recommend using gel food coloring to dye your frosting for a more vibrant color.